-Getting big arms from back, chest and tricep workouts and gaining mass comes from consistent lifting dumbells and weights.
-But that sculpted upper body comes from working each muscle group from multiple angles, not just lifting heavy weights and burning out your biceps and triceps through one million tricep curls and nothing else.
-That’s why it matters that your tricep workouts and bicep workouts are dynamic, different, and detail-focused.
-Working in back and bicep workouts and chest and tricep workouts together can help you gain that cut look that everyone wants.
+Getting big arms from back, chest and triceps workouts and gaining mass comes from consistent lifting dumbbells and weights.
+But that sculpted upper body comes from working each muscle group from multiple angles, not just lifting heavy weights and burning out your biceps and triceps through one million triceps curls and nothing else.
+That’s why it matters that your triceps workouts and bicep workouts are dynamic, different, and detail-focused.
+Working in back and bicep workouts and chest and triceps workouts together can help you gain that cut look that everyone wants.

 Joining biceps and triceps together helps make one muscle’s flex is the other’s extension.
 This means that neither group totally rests for the duration of this workout, making it a brutal burn worth fighting for.
 Switching back and forth between biceps and triceps moves also allows you to keep your heart rate up while also providing active rest, for a more complete weight session.

 Bicep Exercise: Barbell Curl

 Stand with feet shoulder-width apart.
 Using an underhand grip, place hands hip-width apart on a barbell and hold it with arms straight in front of your thighs.
 Bend elbows and raise the bar to your chest.
 Lower.
 10 reps, 2 sets.